 Florida Afterschool Network

-FAN’s mission is to provide unified leadership to advocate for the development, enhancement, sustainability and accessibility of evidenced-based high quality afterschool and summer programs and policies statewide.
-Through generous funding provided by the Charles Stewart Mott Foundation, FAN has created the following specific goals to carry out its mission:
+Florida Afterschool’s mission is to provide unified leadership to advocate for the development, enhancement, sustainability and accessibility of evidenced-based high quality afterschool and summer programs and policies statewide.
+Through generous funding provided by the Charles Stewart Mott Foundation, Florida Afterschool created the following specific goals to carry out its mission:

 - Establish collaborative public and private partnerships which connect local, state and national resources supporting afterschool and summer programs;